 Students learn to plan and implement effective strategies for meeting instructional needs, promoting academic achievement, supporting social development, and managing classroom behaviors of elementary and middle school level students with disabilities.
 A field experience is required through concurrent enrollment in SED 608G Advanced Teaching Experiences with At-Risk Students.
-Prerequisites: Admission to MAE Program, ED 389, ED 393, ED 593, SED 530, SED 581, SED 535, or permission of instructor.
+Prerequisites: Admission to the MAE Program and a minimum grade of